PingFan6/estimating-haplotype-diversity/README.md

 # estimating-haplotype-diversity
-This project described a new approach estimating haplotype diversity.
+# A new approach for estimating haplotype diversity from mitochondrial DNA